usnistgov/asbestos/asbestos-assembly/README.txt

 ExternalCache
 The default location for the FhirToolkit ExternalCache is <installation-directory>/tomcat/Toolkits/ExternalCache

+Service Properties
+All of the backend API related URLs (XdsToolkit, HAPI FHIR) are configured in the following file: <installation-directory>\tomcat\Toolkits\FhirToolkit\webapps\asbestos\WEB-INF\classes\service.properties

 Other Topics
 For help with other topics, see the HOW-TO folder.